Montreal campaign

 The Montreal campaign, also known as the fall of Montreal, was a British three-pronged offensive against Montreal which took place from July 2 to 8 September 1760 during the French and Indian War as part of the global Seven Years' War.
 The campaign, pitted against an outnumbered and outsupplied French army, led to the capitulation and occupation of Montreal, the largest remaining city in French Canada.

 Under the overall direction of Jeffery Amherst, British forces numbering around 18,000 men converged on Montreal starting in July from three separate directions.
 One under Amherst moved in from Lake Ontario, the other under James Murray moved from Québec and the third under William Haviland moved from Fort Crown Point.
 After capturing French positions and outposts along the way all three forces met up and surrounded Montreal.
 Many Canadiens deserted or surrendered their arms to British forces while the native allies of the French began to negotiate peace treaties and alliances with the British.

 The French military commander in the region, François Gaston de Lévis, was resolved to make a last stand in the city despite the overwhelming numerical inferiority of his troops.
 He was however overruled by Pierre de Rigaud, the civilian Governor of French Canada who persuaded him to surrender.
 Lévis attempted to negotiate a surrender with the honours of war, but the British rejected such terms and the French authorities eventually agreed to an unconditional surrender on 8 September.
 This effectively completed the British capture of New France.

 Background

 Following the fall of Quebec in 1759 French forces had retreated westwards.
 During the winter British forces under James Murray held Quebec but due to the frozen Saint Lawrence River they had to wait until the spring of 1760 until reinforcements and supplies came down.
-In April Chevalier de Lévis attempted to recapture Québec by launching a surprise assault.
+In April François Gaston de Lévis attempted to recapture Québec by launching a surprise assault.
 After winning the Battle of Sainte-Foy they then laid siege to the city and awaited French reinforcements.
 The siege lasted from 29 April until 15 May but it was British ships that arrived to relieve the garrison and this compelled Lévis to break off the siege and retreat.